 Today is departure day.
 You can head to the airport any time, there will be a “day room” available for anyone on late flights.
 Or stay on a few days, take a trip to the coast, or take the train back to our starting point, and chill out in some of the lovely resorts in and around Marrakech.

 As with all our trips you have to let go of the concept you're signing up for a typical tour, you're not, you're coming on a semi-structured adventure with all the hard work done for you.
 There will be plenty of opportunities for self-directed exploring using the knowledge and experience of your host Richard.
 Things will go wrong some days, and changes need to be taken in your stride especially in these days of COVID.

 Contact us to register interest and find out further information.

-Starts in Marrakesh (RAK) and finishes in Casablanca (CMN).
-A 14-day 13-night adventure.
+Starts in Marrakesh (RAK) on the 16th October and finishes in Casablanca (CMN) on the 29th October.

-No "single supplement" a guaranteed room of your own!
+No "single supplement" a guaranteed room of your own if travelling "Solo"!
 Small group Min 6, Max 10.